laravel/lumen-docs/configuration.md

 To set configuration values at runtime, pass an array to the `config` helper:

     config(['app.locale' => 'en']);

+Before a config file can be used you'll need to load it into the application.
+This can be done in your `bootstrap/app.php` file.

+    $app->configure('app');

 <a name="environment-configuration"></a>
 ## Environment Configuration